Google Docs FAQs

 Time-Saving Trick for Starting Docs, Slides, Sheets and Forms

 In October 2018, Google announced a new time-saving trick that lets you open a blank document, presentation, spreadsheet, or form simply by typing .new as the domain name in the URL bar.
-For example, instead of having to navigate to Google Drive, click “New,” and select “Google Docs,” you can now type doc.new (no www.) in the browser and a new doc will appear.
+For example, instead of having to navigate to Google Drive, click “New,” and select “Google Docs,” you can now type docs.new (no www.) in the browser and a new doc will appear.
+Use sheets.new to start a new spreadsheet, forms.new to start a new form, and so on.